shelbyahrendt/Washington-State-channel-change-and-flood-risk/docs/index.md

 *Fig 2: Map of channel conveyance change through time at Western Washington study gages.
 Dots are sized by relative magnitude of changes*

+# Analyzing Streamflow Change

+To assess the relative influence of 'channel' vs 'discharge' driven flooding, we compare the channel conveyance changes to streamflow changes at the same site.
+The figure below shows a change in streamflow at 'bankfull-return-period' or a change in streamflow right around the threshhold at which a channel will flood.
+These floods typically occur every 1-2 years for western Washington State.

+Hovering your mouse over a given datapoint, you can see the time series of streamflow change used to compute the dotsize representing magnitude of change.
+Changes are with respect to the bankfull conveyance capacity in 2015.
+Tendencies towards positive streamflow change values indicate that flows are generally becoming higher right around the channel's flood threshhold.

 <iframe src="streamflow_change_map.html"
     sandbox="allow-same-origin allow-scripts"
     width="800"